aws/eks-charts/stable/appmesh-controller/README.md

 Note: Please specify the current appmesh resource names in the awsName field of the translated specs.

-Install the appmesh-controller, label the namespace with values that mesh is selcting on and apply the translated manifest
+Install the appmesh-controller, label the namespace with values that mesh is selecting on and apply the translated manifest

 ### Upgrade from prior script installation